Why you’ll love them

 The texture is just right with a dense, rich and soft centre and chewy edges.
 It’s all sandwiched between an Oreo cookie base and pieces of cookie on top.
 So, with a crunchy base, crunchy bits on top – it’s like texture overload in the very best way.

 So I’ve told you about the texture but how about the flavour.
-Well, these blondies are sweet and creamy with a hit of chocolate cookie just like they should be.
-They’ve got a good buttery flavour too – always a must in a good blondie IMO.
-The batter has just a hint of white chocolate, to add to that creamy flavour and it really shines in the finished blondie.
+Well, these blondies are buttery, sweet and creamy with a hit of chocolate cookie.
+The batter has just a hint of white chocolate which adds to that creamy flavour.